Identity Concealment Games: How I Learned to Stop Revealing and Love the Coincidences: Related Work

-The learning algorithm provided in this paper is related to PAC-MDP algorithms~\cite{kearns2002near,strehl2008analysis}.
+The learning algorithm provided in this paper is related to PAC-MDP algorithms~\citep{kearns2002near,strehl2008analysis}.
 While these algorithms guarantee near-optimality after a finite number of suboptimal actions, there are no guarantees on the suboptimality of the transient learning period due to exploration.
 In the adversarial setting described in this paper, the use of PAC-MDP algorithms would reveal the identity of the player during the learning period.
-The algorithm provided in this paper differs from PAC-MDP algorithms in that it uses a fixed policy, the average player's policy, to learn, whereas PAC-MDP algorithms learn in an exploratory manner.
-The algorithm we provide is similar to off-policy evaluation~\cite{farajtabar2018more,precup2000eligibility} as we collect samples using a policy that is not the target policy.
+The algorithm provided in this paper uses a fixed policy, the average player's policy, to learn, whereas PAC-MDP algorithms learn in an exploratory manner.
+The learning algorithm provided in this paper is also related to off-policy evaluation and optimization~\citep{farajtabar2018more,precup2000eligibility,yu2020mopo,kidambi2020morel,levine2020offline} as we collect offline samples using a behavior policy that is not the target policy to be evaluated or optimized.
+In detail, our algorithm is similar to model-based off-policy optimization~\citep{yu2020mopo,kidambi2020morel}.
+The existing offline learning literature considers the single-objective discounted infinite horizon~\citep{puterman2014markov} setting.
+On the other hand, we consider a multi-objective infinite horizon setting, where one of the objectives, probability of winning, is undiscounted, and the other objective is the KL divergence.
+Similar to the existing model-based offline learning methods, we show the near-optimality in the KL divergence by showing that the learned model is close to the actual model.
+To show the near-optimality in the probability of winning, we use a new approach that utilizes the near-optimality of the KL objective function.